-Showing 1 - 10 of 97 results for the Cyber Physical Systems
+Showing 1 - 10 of 98 results for Cyber Physical Systems

 Cyber-physical systems (CPS) integrate computational algorithms and physical components.
 SEI promotes efficient development of high-confidence, distributed CPS.

 This book addresses Cyber-Physical Systems (CPS) challenges and innovations, it describes the foundations that underlie CPS, and offers guiding principles for all levels.

 This presentation describes innovations in the temporal protection of components that perform computations throughout multiple processors and have end-to-end timing requirements.

 This paper provides an end-to-end framework where DART systems can be designed, analyzed, and implemented within the same toolchain.
 In this talk, the authors present this toolchain and demonstrate it on a few representative examples.

 This report demonstrates the viability and limitations of using the Architecture Analysis and Design Language (AADL) through an extended example that allows for specifying and analyzing the security properties of an automotive electronics system.

 In this episode, Eric Werner discusses research that he and several of his colleagues are conducting to help software developers create systems for the many-core central processing units in massively parallel computing environments.